svylabs/trustlex/README.md

     * Implemented using Vyper
     * Didn't have an incentive model for those who submit blocks.
     * Abandoned project
-2. Summa-tx
+2. Summa-tx / tBTC OnDemandSPV
-    * Implemented SPV based swaps
+    * Implemented SPV based swaps (Summatx)
-    * High verification cost due to not having all the Bitcoin headers.
-    * P2P swaps using stateless SPV
+    * tBTC has a relay contract operational for the past two years(https://etherscan.io/txs?a=0x1531b6e3d51bf80f634957df81a990b92da4b154&ps=100&p=6)
+    * There is only one user maintaining the relay.
+This is because there is no incentive for anyone to submit the block headers to the contract.
+    * To avoid reorgs the relay maintainer has to explicity checkpoint through `markNewHeaviest` function whereas on trustlex the reorgs are one automatically by increasing / decreasing confirmations.
 3. Interlay
     * Used some elements of summa-tx and BTCRelay
     * No incentive for those who submit blocks.